learnk8s/learnk8s.io/_blog/why-kube/index.md

 You put a lot of effort in tuning the system only to realise that the application changed again and you have to start from scratch.

-So you end up taking the only sensible choice: selecting a small, medium and large virtual machine and use them for all workloads.
+So you end up taking the only sensible choice: selecting a small, medium and large profile for virtual machines and using them for all workloads.

-You know you are wasting hundreds of megabytes of RAM and plenty of CPU cycles and you have to live with it.
+You know you have to live with wasting hundreds of megabytes of RAM and plenty of CPU cycles.

 If it makes you feel any better, there're plenty companies suffering from similar inefficiencies.